osmcode/osm-postgresql-experiments/README.md

 is used.
 A file with suffix `.sql` is also written containing the data definitions used.

-The `STREAM` defines what kind of data should be written into the tabe.
+The `STREAM` defines what kind of data should be written into the table.
 It can be one of the following:

 * o: objects (nodes, ways, and relations)